scarv/lwise/README.md

   - perform a fresh clone of the component repository,
   - apply the existing patch to the cloned component repository,
   - implement the change in the cloned component repository,
-  - stage the change via git add, but do *not* commit it, in the cloned component repository,
+  - stage the change via `git add`, but do *not* commit it, in the cloned component repository,
   - execute `${REPO_HOME}/src/toolchain/${COMPONENT}-update.sh` to produce an updated patch,
   - optionally commit and push the updated patch.